osoc21/ldes2service/README.md

 **ldes-graphdb-connector:**<br />
 A connector implementation for GraphDB. (can be easily extended to any other datastore compatible with SPARQL)

+**ldes-graphdb-version-materialization-connector:**<br />
+Based on the GraphDB connector, for the specific case we only want to keep the last version.

 **ldes-dummy-state:**<br />
 An example to write your own state.